SIGN UP FOR OUR NEWSLETTER TODAY

 Currency: You’ll need to exchange your pounds and pence for Euros, before you jet off on your holidays to San Antonio Bay.

-Local time: San Antonio Bay is one hour ahead of GMT/UK time.
+Local time: San Antonio Bay is 1 hour ahead of GMT/UK time.

 Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to San Antonio Bay.